Penguen482/MinecraftSpeedrunMacros/README.md

 1: Click on the macro that you want to use.

-2: Copy the entire code.
+2: Copy the entire code or dowload it as a zip file by pressing the green "Code" button.

 3: Dowload [AHK](https://www.autohotkey.com/) and [Fast Reset Minecraft Mod](https://github.com/jan-leila/FastReset/releases/tag/1.3.3) (put the mod in you mods folder)